 Once connected via ssh to your RPI, update first of all:

 sudo apt-get install rpi.gpio

 Now we need a Python script to control the stepper motor with our Raspberry Pi.
-A good hand comes from Matt Hawkins (http://www.raspberrypi-spy.co.uk/), who prepared a simple script ready to be used.
-We can just download and align the script to our wiring configuration.
+For this purpose, I prepared a simple python script.
+You can just download it and align the script to yuor wiring configuration:

-Identify the row where StepPins are defined (row 33).
+If your cabling is different from mine, identify the row where chan_list is defined.
 The original one appears as the following (including comments):

 Now you can easily test your lab by launching a simple command: